 - title trade this is the transfer of title of gas between market participants and takes place at the NBP.
-This may result in a change to the physical flow rate of gas - physical trade the bid originator will identify the location(s) at which gas will be delivered, or taken, after the trade has taken place.
+This may result in a change to the physical flow rate of gas.
+The vast majority of OCM trades are on this market. - physical trade the bid originator will identify the location(s) at which gas will be delivered, or taken, after the trade has taken place.
 This is the physical transfer of gas between market participants.
-It will change the physical flow rate of gas - locational trade a single entry point or exit point at which gas is bid for/offered.
+It will change the physical flow rate of gas. - locational trade a single entry point or exit point at which gas is bid for/offered.
 It will change the physical flow rate of gas.